 Established in 1941

-Piedmont Pines has won praise from many civic leaders as being one of Oakland's most organized and productive voluntary neighborhood associations.
+Piedmont Pines wins praise from many civic leaders as being one of Oakland's most organized and productive voluntary neighborhood associations.

 When we speak, we're listened to.
 Decision makers know our residents care and stay engaged.
 We pitch in on beautification projects, keep one another informed to protect against crime, attend emergency preparedness training and drills, and the list goes on.